G0PLY/DCLXVI_X/README.md

 =======

 Diablo 1 Mod DCLXVI by G0PLY,
-made using DevilutionX v1.41 by GalaXyHaXz and Devilution Team.
+made using DevilutionX v1.5 by GalaXyHaXz and Devilution Team.

 =======
 --------------------------------------------------------------------------------------------------

 Prebuilt Windows Version only, for now...

-Download DCLXVI.zip
+Download DCLXVI_922231.zip

 The following files are not included in this download:
 DIABDAT.MPQ diabloui.dll SMACKW32.DLL STANDARD.snp Storm.dll (from Diablo)